-Please read the updated Standard Operating Procedures linked below and watch the WhatsApp group for any updates.
+Please read the COVID-19 Standard Operating Procedures below and watch the WhatsApp group for any updates.

-Paddling in informal groups of up to six people, socially distanced, has recommenced.
+Paddling in groups of up to six people with social distancing has recommenced.

-Please read the updated Standard Operating Procedures linked below and watch the Google Group for updates.
+Please read the COVID-19 Standard Operating Procedures linked below and watch the Google Group for updates.

 Know your limits and stay within them

 Cold water shock causes the blood vessels in the skin to close, which increases the resistance of blood flow.
 Heart rate is also increased.
 As a result the heart has to work harder and your blood pressure goes up.
 Cold water shock can therefore cause heart attacks, even in the relatively young and healthy.